List on Bids44 →

 Warranty Status Timeline

-By 2026, any Poco M6 you buy will be out of manufacturer warranty.
-Third-party insurance plans like those from Jio, Flipkart, or Bajaj Allianz are generally not cost-effective for a phone of this age and used market value, as the premiums often outweigh potential repair benefits.
+By 2026, virtually all Poco M6 units will be out of manufacturer warranty.
+Any repairs will be at your own expense.
+Third-party insurance plans from providers like Flipkart or Amazon are generally not cost-effective for a phone of this age, as the premiums often approach or exceed the cost of common repairs like battery or screen replacement.

 Pre-Purchase Inspection Checklist